What does Kim’s evaluation process entail?

 Without first completing a comprehensive evaluation or having access to findings from other recent testing (such as neuropsychological or neuroeducational findings), it is too difficult for Kim to determine a baseline of functioning that will allow for individualized, targeted treatment and thus will limit the effectiveness of any therapy being provided.

 How often does my child typically need to come for treatment?
 For how long?

 Since every individual’s situation is unique, it is not possible to determine how much coaching or therapy will be required for remediation.
 Some parents choose to have their child come once a week, other families opt for bi-monthly or every 3 weeks and engage in a personalized comprehensive home treatment program in the interim weeks.
 Goals and outcomes will be determined with your input after the initial evaluation, and ongoing monitoring will occur to track progress over time.

 Can we engage in family support/mindful parenting without Kim seeing our child for executive functioning coaching or occupational therapy?

 Every child or adolescent is a unique individual; family experiences are varied by nature and dynamic.
 Therefore, the treatment of your child by Kim in tandem is integral to determining what appropriate mindful parenting approaches will best fit your family; recommendations are custom-tailored based on the specific dynamics occurring in your home environment.

 What types of payment do you accept?

 Cash, checks, and Venmo are all accepted forms of payment.
-Credit cards are accepted via Square; a 2.75% merchant fee will be added to your bill.
+Credit cards are accepted via Square.

 Do you accept insurance?
 What can you provide to help with “out-of-pocket” reimbursement?